vellum-dotnet/vellum-cli/README.md

 `vellum-cli environment init` - Initialize the environment & settings.

-`vellum-cli environment set user <USER.NAME>` - Sets the current User's username.
+`vellum-cli environment set --username <USER.NAME>` - Sets the current User's username.

+`vellum-cli environment set --workspace-path <PATH>` - Sets the path to your vellum workspace.

+`vellum-cli environment set --publish-path <PATH>` - Sets the path to where your artefacts are generated.

+`vellum-cli environment set --key <KEY> --value <VALUE>` - Store key value pairs in configuration.

 `vellum-cli plugins install <PACKAGE ID>` - Install a vellum-cli plugin.

 `vellum-cli plugins uninstall <PACKAGE ID>` - Uninstall a vellum-cli plugin.

-NOT IMPLEMENTED `vellum-cli plugins list available` - Lists available vellum-cli plugins from the default package repository (nuget.org).
+NOT IMPLEMENTED YET `vellum-cli plugins list available` - Lists available vellum-cli plugins from the default package repository (nuget.org).

-NOT IMPLEMENTED `vellum-cli plugins list installed` - Lists installed vellum-cli plugins.
+NOT IMPLEMENTED YET `vellum-cli plugins list installed` - Lists installed vellum-cli plugins.

+`vellum-cli new <TEMPLATE NAME> --path <PATH>` - Will create a new file based on the template name selected.
+The location is derived by convention based on the template content-type, but can be overriden by the `--path` option.

 ## Plugins